CozminaSecula/digcomp-db/src/queries.md

    - Use Query 1 to align learning outcomes with proficiency levels
    - Map competencies to educational programs

-2. **AI Integration Analysis**
+2. **AI, DA, RW Integration Analysis**
-   - Use Query 2 to understand AI touchpoints
+   - Use Query 2 to understand AI, DA, RW touchpoints
    - Plan technology integration in learning

 3. **Framework Analysis**